sarrietav-dev/mastodon/README.md

 git commit -am "Releasing Docker image for $TAGNAME." git tag $RELEASE_TAG_NAME git push origin $RELEASE_TAG_NAME
-# Verify release is building on Docker Hub.
+# Verify release is building on Quay.io.
 Take a break, it'll be a while.
 ```

 ## Deploying

 Deploying **must always** be done to the staging server first.

-New tags and branches on the repo are [built on Docker Hub](https://hub.docker.com/r/ashfurrow/mastodon/).
+New tags and branches on the repo are [built on Quay.io](https://quay.io/repository/ashfurrow/mastodon).
 Once built, edit `docker-compose.yml`.
 The Docker tags are the same as the git tags, so the compose file should be changed to point to that new tag name.

 There's something I don't yet understand with the relationship between the `/public` folder in the _source repo_ and the folder in the Docker container, which `docker-compose.yml` maps to be the same folder.
 That's okay, I just don't get it yet, so when deploying, check out the same source that the Docker image was built from, and try to figure it out.